 Repot in spring every couple years or when roots fill the pot.
 Use one with drainage holes to prevent soggy soil and root rot.
 Want to use a planter without holes?
 Just slip a plain nursery pot into a cachepot (a decorative plant pot without drainage).
 I put small rocks in the bottom of cachepots to keep the nursery pot above the drainage water.

-One of the common problems with ivy plant care is overwatering.
+One of the common problems with houseplant care is overwatering.
 Allow soil to dry out a bit between waterings in winter and stop fertilizing until spring.

 Origin: South America

 Height: Size varies with variety.
 Some plants will climb up to 6 ft (1.8 m) or more with support.
 You can keep it to 2 ft (60 cm) with pruning.
-Grape ivy bonsai tree stays small.

 Temperature: Warm in spring and summer (65-80°F/18-27°C).
-Slightly cooler in fall and winter (50-70°F/10-21°C).
+Slightly cooler in fall and winter (55-70°F/13-21°C).

 Fertilizer: Feed monthly in spring and summer with a balanced (such as 10-10-10 NPK) water-soluble fertilizer diluted by half.

 Propagation: Take 3-4 in (7.5-10 cm) stem tip cuttings in late spring.
 Strip off the lower leaves and dip cut ends in rooting hormone powder.
 Then insert cuttings in a 1:1 mixture of moist peat and perlite.
 Enclose the pot in a plastic bag to maintain humidity.
 Roots should grow in 6-8 weeks.